imdespair/imdespair/README.md

 # Hi!
 I'm despair.

-🌍 I'm a 17-year-old developer from the UK 🇬🇧 with a passion for gaming, coding, shitposting and all things tech.

-🎮 You can often find me on Discord, Genshin Impact or Twitter.

 ## About Me
 - 😃 Pronouns: He/Him
 - 💻 I'm an enthusiastic coder who enjoys working on various projects.